 - Claims history: The business’s personal history of workers’ comp claims could raise or lower the final price.

-Cheap Workers’ Comp Insurance: Expert Tips for Small Businesses
+Cheap Workers’ Comp Insurance: Insider Tips for Small Businesses

 California requires all businesses with employees to carry workers’ compensation insurance, and roofers are always required to carry coverage.
 To get affordable coverage, follow these tips.

 - Shop Around And Ask Multiple Companies For Quotes

 - Consider How Payroll Affects Your Workers’ Comp Costs

 - Consider Alternative Payment Options, Like “Pay-As-You-Go” Insurance

 - Work With Your Agent (& Ask For Discounts)